 “The average person that’s out there, they’ve been out there for a while.
 You know some of them been out there because they have all kinds of situations going on in their life.
 What we going to try to do is try to make life better for them, try to let them know that God has an open heart for you and His hands are open to do anything we can for you and try to get you to come out of the weather.
 And possibly, you know, go through the programs and possibly one day you can look up and say — look yourself in the mirror and say I have a job.”

 Most of the city’s shelters expect to be at capacity through the weekend.
-The Star of Hope’s three shelters and the Open Door Mission are putting mats and pallets out in their hallways and open floor space to accomodate the extra people.
+The Star of Hope’s three shelters and the Open Door Mission are putting mats and pallets out in their hallways and open floor space to accommodate the extra people.
 They’re also in need of more coats and blankets to distribute.
 Laurie Johnson, Houston Public Radio News.